Are you interested in turning job interviews into job offers?

 First of all, no two job interviews are the same, so you can’t plan exactly how the discussion will go, but it’s necessary to have a strategy.
-It is imperative that you face the conversation as a selling meeting; meaning building personal chemistry and establishing an open dialogue for free information exchange.
-Success is not necessarily what you say, but how you say it.
+Face the conversation as a sales meeting.
+Build personal chemistry and establish an open dialogue for free information exchange.
+Success is not necessarily what you say but how you say it.

 Research the Company

-If you do your homework before the interview you have a substantial advantage over the others; many candidates will fail to do this.
-Think about it this way, aren’t you impressed when someone is interested in you and knows some of the highlights in your career?
+If you do your homework before the interview, you have a substantial advantage over the others; many candidates will fail to do this.
+Think about it this way, aren’t you impressed when someone is interested in you and knows some of your career highlights?

 It surprises you, right?

 You will find a phone conversation that arranges most job interviews, so start to build chemistry right there.
 Ensure your tone reflects that you are confident, enthusiastic, and friendly; be sure to begin to gather any information you can.

 Try to get a job description, organizational structure, company literature, ask and see what happens.
 Stir up a short conversation by asking a couple of relevant questions about the position; this shows interest.

 Don’t kid yourself; this person’s opinion is crucial and does influence the hiring decision.
 I have a lot of first-hand experience with this.
 When I interviewed candidates, the secretary/receptionist would always let me know if the interviewee was rude, non-attentive, enthusiastic, etc. If you go out of your way to be polite, kind, or friendly, the receptionist will more than likely go out of their way to help you—but don’t overdo it.

 The moral of the story is, pay attention to the receptionist; they are essential.
 Try to find out more information about the company or the interviewer to help you during the interview.

 Display a Positive Attitude and the Right Image